DeveloperKaleb/Flashcard-App-Project/README.md

   ![Home Page screenshot](screenshots/Home%20Page%20of%20Flashcard%20App.png)

-Users can view indiviual decks.
+Users can view individual decks.

   ![View Deck screenshot](screenshots/View%20Deck%20Page.png)

-Users can also study indiviual decks, while doing so they can flip the card from "front" to "back".
+Users can also study individual decks, while doing so they can flip the card from "front" to "back".

   ![Study Page](screenshots/Study%20Page%20(front%20side%20showing).png)

+There is currently not a live site hosting this app.
+More screenshots of functionality can be found in the screenshots folder and if anyone is interested I can deploy the app for functionality demonstration.